semani01/Purchase-Management-System/README.md

 <br><br>

 <p align = "center" fontsize = 20>
-A user can view the required product and purchase it.
-Users can search or filter the product according to the requirement.
-The admin plays an important role in this application.
-Admin can add the new product in the database and can track the record of all the products and transactions.
-The main objective of the e-commerce project in java is to provide an online platform to sell their product.
+A user can search for a product and even apply filters if needed.
+A billing and tracking system has also been put in place that can be accessed by the user.
+The admin has a variety of controls such as adding new products to the database, and tracking and keeping records of all products and transactions.
+The main objective of this e-commerce project in Java is to provide an online platform for organizations to advertise and sell their products effectively and to attract next-generation clientele.
 </p>

 <h2 align = "left"> Screenshots </h2>